Signs and symptoms of RSV

 Question: Does RSV have any long-term effects?

 Answer: Re-infection throughout life is common.
 A prior history of having RSV does not prevent you from contracting the virus again.
 The severity of disease decreases with subsequent infections and the frequency of re-infection decreases with age.
-Long-term sequelae can include hyperactive airway disease and childhood asthma.
+Long-term after-effects can include hyperactive airway disease and childhood asthma.

 Question: How can RSV be prevented?

-Answer: Currently there is no RSV vaccine available.
+Answer: There is no RSV vaccine available.
 Prevention efforts should focus on good infection control practices, especially on frequent hand-washing, since children are frequently infectious before symptoms appear.
 Disposal of tissues used to clean nasal secretions, routine cleaning and disinfection of toys and environmental surfaces, and not sharing items such as cups, glasses, and utensils with persons who have RSV illness are important in preventing the spread of disease.
 RSV can survive on environmental surfaces for several hours and for 30 minutes or more on hands.